lubuntu-team/manual/source/2/2.2/2.2.4/libreoffice_math.rst

 Version
 -------
-Lubuntu ships with Version 7.1.2.0 of LibreOffice math.
+Lubuntu ships with Version 7.1.2.0 of LibreOffice Math.

 How to Launch
 -------------
-To launch LibreOffice math in the menu :menuselection:`Office --> LibreOffice Math` or run
+To launch LibreOffice Math in the menu :menuselection:`Office --> LibreOffice Math` or run

 .. code::